ruscur/snowpatch/docs/configuration.md

 - `branch`: the name of the Jenkins build parameter in which the name of the git branch to which the patch has been applied will be filled

+- `base`: the name of the Jenkins build parameter in which the commit ID on top of which the patch has been applied will be filled (Optional)

 - `hefty`: whether this job is a "hefty" test.
 Hefty tests will only be run on the final patch of a series, while non-hefty tests will be run on every patch in the series.
 (Optional, defaults to false)